 Church Street Gay Village, Toronto

-It looks, at first glance, like plenty of other urban neighborhoods in North America, but look a little closer at the rainbow banners hung from the street lamps, and you may detect that this stretch of Church Street (looking south from near the intersection with Wellesley Street) constitutes one of the world's most famous gay districts. known variously as Church Wellesley Village, the Church Street Village, or just the Gay Village, this strip of Church Street between roughly Bloor Street to the north and Gerrard Street to the south is lined with gay bars, restaurants, and shops.
-The gay scene actually spans a block to the west (as far as Yonge Street) and a block east to Jarvis Street, and you'll find quite a few LGBT-oriented businesses along several of the cross streets, including Carlton, Maitland, Wellesley, and Gloucester streets.
+It looks, at first glance, like plenty of other urban neighborhoods in North America, but look a little closer at the rainbow banners hung from the street lamps and you may detect that this stretch of Church Street (looking south from near the intersection with Wellesley Street) constitutes one of the world's most famous gay districts.
+Known variously as Church Wellesley Village, the Church Street Village, or just the Gay Village, this strip of Church Street between roughly Bloor Street to the north and Gerrard Street to the south is lined with gay bars, restaurants, and shops.
+The gay scene actually spans a block to the west (as far as Yonge Street) and a block east to Jarvis Street, and you'll find quite a few LGBTQ-oriented businesses along several of the cross streets, including Carlton, Maitland, Wellesley, and Gloucester streets.

-The Village has few accommodations (although there are few very attractive and welcoming B&Bs, including Victoria's Mansion, Chicago House, and Dundonald House among them), but the neighborhood is within a 10- to 20-minute walk of many downtown Toronto hotels, from the Financial District right up to Bloor Street.
+The Village has few accommodations (although there are a few very attractive and welcoming B&Bs, including Victoria's Mansion, Chicago House, and Dundonald House among them), but the neighborhood is within a 10- to 20-minute walk of many downtown Toronto hotels, from the Financial District right up to Bloor Street.

 Museum of Contemporary Canadian Art (MOCCA), in the Queen Street West District

-A highlight of Toronto's always engaging Queen Street West Art and Design District (it's the part of the neighborhood out west beyond Bathurst Street and nicknamed West Queen West), the provocative Museum of Contemporary Canadian Art (MOCCA) (952 Queen St. W, 416-395-0067) is set back from the street in a building to which it relocated in 2005.
+A highlight of Toronto's always engaging Queen Street West Art and Design District (it's the part of the neighborhood out west beyond Bathurst Street and nicknamed West Queen West), the provocative Museum of Contemporary Canadian Art (MOCCA) is set back from the street in a building to which it relocated in 2005.
 The museum contains a significant permanent collection and also presents rotating exhibits throughout the year.